HypeCheck

 Aspartic Acid

-Also known as: L-aspartic acid, D-aspartic acid, D-Asp, aspartate, N-acetyl-aspartic acid
+Also known as: L-aspartic acid, D-aspartic acid, D-Asp, aspartate, aminosuccinic acid

 What the Science Says

-Aspartic acid is a naturally occurring amino acid that plays roles in energy metabolism and neurotransmitter function.
-The D-form (D-aspartic acid) has been studied in men with idiopathic infertility, where one small clinical trial found that 2660 mg daily (combined with ubiquinol and zinc) significantly improved progressive sperm motility and raised total testosterone levels over 3 months.
-It also appears in metabolomics research as a biomarker in various disease states, though this does not mean supplementing it treats those conditions.
+Aspartic acid is a non-essential amino acid naturally produced by the body and found in protein-rich foods.
+The D-form (D-aspartic acid) has been studied in men with idiopathic infertility, where one clinical trial found that 2660 mg daily (combined with ubiquinol and zinc) improved progressive sperm motility and raised total testosterone levels over 3 months.
+It also appears as a metabolic biomarker in conditions like hypertension, and its metabolite N-acetyl-aspartic acid is relevant to rare neurological diseases, though these are observational findings rather than evidence of supplementation benefit.

 What It Doesn't Do